Abel Ferrara: Personal life

-Ferrara said in 2020 that Buddhism "is a practice for me, not a religion."
-In 2022, he stated he considered Padre Pio his "spirituality model."
+Ferrara said in 2020 that Buddhism "is a practice for me, not a religion".
+In 2022, he stated he considered Padre Pio his "spirituality model".

 Influences

-Artists and filmmakers who influenced Ferrara's work include "the Stones and Dylan...DaVinci, Stanley Kubrick, Woody Allen and all of the great New York film makers."
+Influences on Ferrara's work include "the Stones and Dylan ...
+DaVinci, Stanley Kubrick, Woody Allen and all of the great New York film makers".
 He has also credited Pier Paolo Pasolini and Rainer Werner Fassbinder as influences.